 - Don’t be afraid to take risks in your design style.
 Graphic logos are about going ‘out there’

-2020 has been a pretty intense year, but brewing is alive and well.
-If you’re thinking of starting your own beer company, creating your logo is a great way to get the ball rolling on your brand identity.
+If you’re thinking of starting your own beer company in 2022, creating your logo is a great way to get the ball rolling on your brand identity.
 It’s the first thing your customers will see and the mark they’ll come to associate with your product, so be sure to settle on a design style you like.
 In general, keep in mind the following points:

 - Take inspiration from existing companies.
 Try to pin down which design style you like best, and go from there.